 Wine rated (2024 guide) 97/100

-Sweet tobacco, cigar box, berries and minerals.
-The nose is a little zesty and lemony.
+Sweet tobacco, cigar box, berries, and minerals.
+The nose is slightly zesty and lemony.
 The palate is very refined and juicy, with lots of fine tannins.
-Silky, fluid and linear, with a very elegant, soft finish.
+Silky, fluid and linear, with a very elegant and smooth finish.
 46% Cabernet Sauvignon from the Adrianna vineyard and 44% Malbec and 10% Cabernet Franc from the Nicasia vineyard.
-Very refined, long and Bordeaux-like.
-This wine is already drinking well, but it will stay that way for a long time.
+Very refined, long and Bordeaux-style.
+This wine is already drinking very well, but will continue to do so for a long time.